Brunosilva7/Cellphone-website/README.md

 # Cellphone-website
 Website created with @EasyTutorials YouTube channel

-Language which i've used in this project:
+Languages which i've used in this project:
 - [ ] HTML5
 - [ ] CSS3
 - [ ] JavaScript